 Our partnerships are guided by seven principles.
 We do our best to embody these principles within SLS and to educate GT faculty, students, and staff about these principles.
 We seek partners who embody them as well.
 We see these principles as key to forging and sustaining partnerships that create or support sustainable communities here and abroad.

-We have number of examples on our website of long-term partnerships that exemplify these principles, and there are photos throughout this document of some of those partners and their student and faculty collaborators.
+We have a number of examples on our website of long-term partnerships that exemplify these principles, and there are photos throughout this document of some of those partners and their student and faculty collaborators.

 1. START WITH ASSETS Recognize and start working with communities based on their assets, or strengths, rather than their problems.
 Engage with community partners as experts who bring important knowledge and skills to the table.
 2. FOCUS ON EQUITY AND JUSTICE Keep equity and justice at the forefront of all of our work aimed at making communities more sustainable.
 Highlight marginalized voices and bring them to the center of the conversation.
 3. CHAMPION SYSTEMS CHANGE Address the root causes of today's biggest challenges, while also helping meet basic needs.
 4. SUPPORT COMMUNITY INNOVATORS Support community innovators to deepen and broaden their impact.
 5. PRIORITIZE PROCESS BEFORE OUTCOMES Establish processes for collaboration that emphasize reciprocity, co-learning, and co-creation.
 Remember that the journey impacts the outcome.
 6. CONTRIBUTE TO THE NEIGHBORHOOD Cultivate change in our own backyard as responsible and engaged community members.
 Proximity to community partners also allows for extensive and meaningful participation of faculty, staff, and students.
-7. APPLY TECHNOLOGY IN SOCIAL CONTEXT Tailor technological interventions to local conditions and possibilities, and use technology to advance the principles above.
+7. APPLY TECHNOLOGY IN SOCIAL CONTEXT Tailor technological interventions to local conditions and possibilities and use technology to advance the principles above.

-HOW WE WORK
+HOW WF WORK

-Service Learning Community Engagement (SLCE)
+Service-Learning and Community Engagement (SLCE)

 Our primary method for engaging in partnerships is incorporating service-learning and community engagement (SLCE--pronounced "slice") into undergraduate courses across Georgia Tech's curriculum.
 Service-learning scholars argue that SLCE should seek to impact three groups: students, institutions, and communities (see Chupp and Joseph 2010).
-Our long term goals for each group are to work with our partners on and off campus to:
+Our long-term goals for each group are to work with our partners on and off campus to:

-Students
+Students:

-Strategic; Collaboration; Critical thinking; Self-awareness; and Integrated problem-solving (see UNESCO 2030 Learning Objectives).
+Maraduate global citizens who are grounded in local knowledge and equipped with the competencies required to be sustainable systems change-makers.
+Education for Sustainable Development defines these competencies as: Systems Thinking; Anticipatory; Normative; Strategic; Collaboration; Critical thinking; Self-awareness; and Integrated problem-solving (see UNESCO 2030 Learning Objectives).